SciML/DataDrivenDiffEq.jl/docs/src/symbolic_regression.md

 end
 ```

 The network is quite certain about the equation now, which is in fact our unknown mapping.
 To extract the solution with the highest probability, we set the temperature of the underlying distribution to a very low value.
-In the limit of `t ↦ 0` we approach a dirac distribution for the and hence extracting the most likely terms.
+In the limit of `t ↦ 0` we approach a Dirac distribution, hence extracting the most likely terms.

 ```@example occamnet_flux
 set_temp!(net, 0.01)